There's a new Official web page up at: http://fall.cjb.net

 > Hurricane Edward - splendid rendition tonight.
 Going too well for MES's

-> liking, he starts messing with Tommy's guitar - breaking a string - then walks
+> liking, he starts messing with Tommy's guitar - breaking a string -

 > a complete circle around Tommy, wrapping the mic lead around him.
 Tommy